floriangaechter/floriangaechter.com/content/blog/graphql-file-uploading/index.md

 ---

 ![Loading Timber at Southampton Docks – C. R. W. Nevinson](loading-timber-at-southampton-docks.jpg "Loading Timber at Southampton Docks – C. R. W. Nevinson")

+***Update January 6, 2021:*** I realized the multi-file upload example had some errors in it.
+They’re fixed now, and everything should be working as expected.

+***

 This quick tutorial explains how to upload files with GraphQL using only plain JavaScript and no frameworks or libraries.
 It's not meant as a complete tutorial as I won't be covering the backend side of the implementation.